Hellboy II: The Golden Army

-Hellboy II: The Golden Army is a 2008 American fantasy horror superhero film based on the Dark Horse Comics character, created by Mike Mignola.
+Hellboy II: The Golden Army is a 2008 American superhero film based on the Dark Horse Comics character, created by Mike Mignola.
 It is a sequel to Hellboy (2004) and is the second live-action film in the franchise.
 It was written and directed by Guillermo del Toro from a story he co-wrote with Mignola.
 Ron Perlman stars as Hellboy, alongside Selma Blair, Doug Jones, Jeffrey Tambor, and John Hurt.
 In the film, Hellboy and the Bureau of Paranormal Research and Defense must battle a mythical prince who plans to reclaim the world for his magical kindred.

 Hellboy II: The Golden Army was released in the United States on July 11, 2008, to generally positive reviews from critics, with praise towards its fantasy atmosphere as well as Perlman and the other cast's acting performances.
 It grossed $168.3 million against a production budget of $82.5–85 million.
 The film received a nomination for Best Makeup at the 81st Academy Awards.

 The franchise was rebooted in 2019, with a new film simply titled Hellboy, and was released by Lionsgate.
 Following the critical and commercial failure of the film, a second reboot was announced in 2023, titled Hellboy: The Crooked Man which itself was a critical and commercial disappointment.

 Plot

-During Christmas 1955, a young Hellboy is told a bedtime story by his adoptive father, Trevor Bruttenholm, of an ancient war between humans and magical creatures.
-One day, the goblin blacksmith offers to Balor, king of the elves, to build him an indestructible mechanical army.
-Encouraged by his son Prince Nuada, Balor accepts.
-The Golden Army subsequently devastates humanity.
-Regretting his actions, Balor forms a truce with the humans.
-The crown to command the Golden Army, which can only be worn by one of royal blood, is split into three pieces.
-Nuada, disagreeing with the truce, leaves in exile.
+During Christmas 1955, a young Hellboy is told a bedtime story by his adoptive father, Trevor Bruttenholm, set during an ancient war between humans and magical creatures.
+The goblin blacksmith offers Balor, king of the elves, to build him an indestructible mechanical army.
+Encouraged by his son, Prince Nuada Silverlance, Balor accepts, but when the Golden Army subsequently devastates humanity, Balor regrets his actions and forms a truce with the humans.
+Angered by this decision, Nuada leaves the elf kingdom in exile, while the crown to command the Golden Army, which can only be worn by one of royal blood, is split into three pieces.

-In the present, a year after Hellboy foiled the evil sorcerer Grigori Rasputin's plans to summon the demonic entities known as Ogdru Jahad and enact Armageddon, (Note: as depicted in Hellboy) Nuada returns and begins gathering the pieces of the crown.
-He collects the first piece from an auction by unleashing tooth fairies that eat the crowd, and then kills his father for the second piece.
-His twin sister Princess Nuala escapes with the final piece.
+In the present day, (Note: A year after the events depicted in Hellboy) Nuada begins gathering the pieces of the crown.
+He retrieves the first piece, on sale at an auction, by unleashing tooth fairies that eat the crowd.
+He then kills his father and collects the second piece, prompting his twin sister Princess Nuala to escape with the final piece.
 Meanwhile, at the Bureau for Paranormal Research and Defense (B.P.R.D.), demonic special agent Hellboy is having issues with his girlfriend Liz and dislikes that their organization must operate in secrecy.
 Investigating the auction slaughter, Hellboy allows himself to be revealed to the world.
 In the commotion, Abe Sapien discovers Liz is pregnant but she swears him to secrecy.